edzhelyov/product_manager/README.md

 # ActiveRecord's attributes interface

-There is a attribute accessor for each dynamic attribute, making them work with ActiveRecord's methods like #update_attributes, etc.
+There is a attribute accessor for each dynamic attribute, making them work with ActiveRecord's methods like #update_attributes, #new, #create, etc.

-Because of the way dynamic attributes are initialized you can't pass them directly to #create or #new methods, you need to have the object created without any reference to dynamic attribute or you will receive NoMethodError exception.